 Paul Shapiro, Chief Executive Officer

-Paul is the author of the Washington Post bestseller, Clean Meat: How Growing Meat Without Animals Will Revolutionize Dinner and the World, and the co-host of the Business For Good Podcast.
+Paul is the author of the national bestseller, Clean Meat: How Growing Meat Without Animals Will Revolutionize Dinner and the World, and the host of the Business For Good Podcast.
 A four-time TEDx speaker, he has twenty years of experience as a nonprofit executive and has published more than a hundred articles on food sustainability, from daily newspapers to academic journals.
-He’s an avid lover of three As: animals, astronomy, and athletics.
+In addition of course to his wife, Toni Okamoto, he’s an avid lover of three As: animals, astronomy, and athletics.

 Gus Pattillo, Chief Technology Officer